А. И. Ярон

 Having joined the White Army as a military engineer, Yaron sailed from Vladivostok with the defeated White Fleet and landed in Shanghai at the end of 1922.
 In February 1923, he joined the firm of the Spanish architect Abelardo Lafuente and was involved in designing the dining room of the Majestic Hotel.
 In the same year, he also worked on the new ballroom in the hotel's annex.
 Following the success of this assignment, Yaron became partner in the firm, renamed Lafuente & Yaron.
 In 1924, Yaron designed Linda Terrace on Avenue Joffre – one of the earliest lane compounds in the central French Concession, which marked the beginning of the Russian tenancy in that area.
 Around the same year, he designed another terrace compound on Avenue Joffre and the residence of Mr. Ramos.

-In 1925–1926, as part of Lafuente & Yaron, he "worked on the design of several churches for the interior of China, a cathedral for Foochow, two apartment buildings, the Kincheng Banking Corporation on Kiangse Road, and several other buildings," including an early design of the "hai-alai auditorium in the Italian renaissance style" (unrealized).
+In 1925–1926, as part of Lafuente & Yaron, he "worked on the design of several churches for the interior of China, a cathedral for Foochow, two apartment buildings, the Kincheng Banking Corporation on Kiangse Road, and several other buildings," including the design of the "hai-alai auditorium in the Italian renaissance style".
 The firm created plans for the restoration of Shanghai's Kalee Hotel and Canton's Hotel Shameen.
 Altogether, by his own statement, between 1924 and 1927, A. J. Yaron created 14 buildings and supervised the construction of some of them.
-Yaron's son, also named Alexander, was an employee of the firm too.
+Yaron's son, named John, was an employee of the firm too.

-In early 1927, Lafuente left for the USA, taking with him the project of a large beach hotel, which became Yaron's last work for the firm.
-In May 1928, Yaron branched out on his own under the name A. J. Yaron 协隆洋行.
+In early 1927, Lafuente left for the USA, taking with him the project of a large beach hotel for San Francisco, which became Yaron's last work for the firm.
+In May 1928, Yaron started to work independently under the name A. J. Yaron 协隆洋行.
 That year, he designed two residences for Chinese officials and a large godown (warehouse) on East Broadway for the firm of D. G. M. Aronovsky.
-He also built a complex of villas on Rue Bourgeat, one of which served as his residence and before he donated it to St. Tichon's Orphanage.
+He also built a complex of villas on Rue Bourgeat, one of which served as his residence until he donated it to the Russian church-run St. Tichon's Orphanage.

-In June 1930, the Recoletos Procuration moved into their new premises at 6 Rue Moliere, designed by Yaron in the Spanish style, while another Spanish Catholic mission – the Augustinian Procuration – received new headquarters on Avenue Road.
-In the same year, Yaron designed the Bishop Apartments for the Russian clergy on Route Lorton, with a temporary church and a bell tower, and began supervising the construction of the Russian Orthodox St. Nicholas Church on Rue Corneille.
+On June 17, 1930, the Spanish Recoletos Procuration moved into their new premises at 6 Rue Moliere, designed by Yaron in the Spanish style.
+The next year, another Spanish Catholic mission – the Augustinian Procuration – received new headquarters on Avenue Road, which might have been Yaron's project as well.
+In the same year, he designed Bishop Apartments for the Russian clergy, on Route Lorton, with a temporary church and a bell tower, and began supervising the construction of the Russian Orthodox St. Nicholas Church on Rue Corneille.

 Yaron's final work was the Ministry of Communications in Nanking, which he had designed ten years prior and which took 4 years to build.
 The building was finished in October 1934 and called "the largest and the most magnificent building in the capital."
 "The ornate structure, which has a frontage of 400 feet on Chungshan Road and which cost $2,500,000, with its Chinese style facades and tinted pale green roof made a splendid addition to the Government row in the capital."
 Its destruction in 1937, during the Japanese armed invasion of Nanking, was lamented as "an architectural tragedy."